The Secret Fortress of Rhamnous Greece: An Archaeological Gem in Athens

 Perhaps the easiest and most accessible beaches in the area with taverns and other facilities are the Megalo and Mikro Sesi.
 Mikro Sesi can get crowded but it is a beautiful place with trees and a tavern for a well-deserved lunch and a cooling swim after.

-Why was the Archaeological Site of Ramnous in such a remote area?
+Why was the Archaeological Site in such a remote area?

 Ramnous seaside.
 Right across is Evia Island.
 In Ramnous Athens Greece.